 I'm going to give out a shout out to Thanos for walking up this castle with me.
 Thanks for being such a great travelling partner and great guy to be around :)

 The last and number one highlight of this trip was staying with a Greek Family.
 So this last note is a big THANK YOU/efharistó to the Siakavaras family for taking me in and being like a second family to me while I was there.
 Nothing beats eating with you guys and hearing all you stories, even though I could hardly speak any Greek your love and warmth still resonated with me.
 Family is the heart of their culture and sitting down to hear their love for each other was beautiful to see.
 Even though we spoke different languages I felt like I encountered more warmth and intimacy than people who speak the same language as me.
 Things haven't been the best in the world the last year so spending time with their family reminded me how important it is to care for each other and to look out for our neighbours and strangers.
 It's probably why Greece is so beautiful, the people make a country what it is!
-I also visited Athens while I was there so expect more posts about this beautiful country!

 Want to pin this post to your travel board?
 Use the pin-friendly graphic below!